trentzhou/simplelb/README.md

-# simplelb
+# Simple TCP load balancer

-Simple TCP load balancer
+This is a simple program which can be used as a load balancer.